patomoi/ATS-20-Starter-Pack/README.md

 -band table adjustments, filling frecuency gaps and improve the step and bandwith values by CA2PEY -add the AVC function by PU2CLR

+RESET EEPROM (TURN ON + ENCODER PRESSED) WHEN UPLOAD NEW FIRMWARE

 all other functions in this sketch are the work of PU2CLR

 files merged and uploaded by CA2PEY